goshiphq/goship-cms/content/blog/blog-everything-you-need-to-know-about-ltl-freight-class.md

 ### **Stackability**

  Some items, like boxes, are easy to stack and move.
-However, not all freight can fit the box due to the size, shape or weight, and that’s why stackability is one of the important characteristics when classifying your freight.
+However, not all freight can fit the box due to the size, shape, or weight, and that’s why stackability is one of the important characteristics when classifying your freight.

 ### **Handling**